 Implemented in Java, the leading industry standard language for financial applications, the Nxt platform allows fast development and addition of new features.
 Being a second-generation blockchain, not a clone of Bitcoin, it has been designed from scratch to serve as a platform for much more than simple money transfer transactions.
 It supports trading of user-created tokens (asset exchange), listing and buying of digital goods, creation of custom currencies (monetary system), decentralized crowdfunding, a voting system with very flexible vote counting options, conditional transaction execution (phasing - analogous to multisig in Bitcoin, but much more powerful), account properties, messaging, aliases, and many other features.
-The relative ease with which such new functionality has been added regularly by the development team every few months during the last three years proves the well-designed and flexible architecture of the platform.
+The relative ease with which such new functionality has been added regularly by the development team every few months proves the well-designed and flexible architecture of the platform.

 2. Nxt platform limitations